hsienhsinlee/ws2-defenders/Preparing Defenders of AI Systems - Review of Frameworks and Identification of Gaps.md

 #### 1.3.1.
 Understanding the Structure

-* Begin with Section 1, which provides context on the changing attack surface with AI adoption and outlines key changes needed for defenders
+* Begin with Section 1, which provides context on the changing attack surface with AI adoption and outlines key changes needed for defenders.
+Use Section 1.5 to understand some of the key takeaways and conclusions from the paper
 * Review Section 2's detailed analysis of each major framework (NIST, MITRE, CISA, etc.)
-* Use Section 3's takeaways and conclusions to understand how these frameworks complement each other

 #### 1.3.2.
 Practical Application